 October 2015

-After the government epidemiologists validated Dr. Hanna-Attisha's findings, Flint officials urged the residents to stop drinking water.
+After the government epidemiologists validated Dr. Hanna-Attisha's findings, Flint officials urged the residents to stop drinking the water.
 Governor Snyder ordered the distribution of water filters.

 Water testing in schools and the expansion of water and blood testing.
 They demanded to discontinue the use of the Flint River.